-Working in places where the ocean is vital to local cultures and economies, we are committed to making marine conservation make sense for people who depend on the sea for their survival.
+Working in places where the ocean is vital to local cultures and economies, we are committed to making marine conservation make sense to people who depend on the sea for their survival.

 Our first action with any fishing community is to listen.
 We listen and we learn, and we figure out what’s important.
-We supply them with solutions that meet the long-term needs of the community, tackle overfishing and bring about lasting change.
+We support them to identify appropriate solutions, learning from the shared experience of hundreds of other communities that have addressed similar challenges.
+And we help them build a strategy that can meet the long-term needs of the community, tackle overfishing and bring about lasting change

 We focus on securing fisher rights.
 This is the foundation of our work and the basis of improving management, enriching local livelihoods and restoring ocean life.

 Alongside rights, we support coastal communities to monitor fisheries themselves.
-Local fishers collect data using smartphones and sync their findings to our online platform, where they’re interpreted, summarised and fed back to communities as rapidly as possible.
+Local communities collect catch data using smartphones and sync their findings to an online platform, where they’re interpreted, summarised and fed back to communities as rapidly as possible.

-It’s an approach that places data — and decisions — in the hands of local fishers, transforming access to information and empowering them to manage and rebuild their fisheries.
+It’s an approach that places data — and decisions — in the hands of local communities, transforming access to information and empowering them to manage and rebuild their fisheries.

-We build on these foundations with tailored support that improves local livelihoods.
-We help fishers navigate the challenges of fluctuating fishing income and provide everything they need to improve their returns.
-We equip them with tools and skills they need to reduce spoilage, improve quality and reach better markets.
+We build on these foundations with tailored support that helps communities share in the benefits of recovering fisheries.
+We help fishers navigate the challenges of fluctuating fishing income and plan for unpredictable financial emergencies.
+We identify opportunities for fishers and traders to reduce spoilage, improve quality and reach better markets.

 Fishing and the collection of shellfish is central to the lives of most coastal dwellers in Senegal, and seafood is part of almost every meal in Senegal.
 Massive overfishing by both industrial and artisanal fleets, as well as an increasing export of fish meal for aquaculture, is threatening a way of life and food security in the country, as fish stocks dwindle.